errordeveloper/prom-nodejs-demo/README.md

-# v1: Hello, World!
+# v2: Request Counter

-First, let's take a loot at the code
+First, let's take a look at the new version of the code
 ```
 cat index.js
 ```